University of Baltimore: Academics

 The university offers numerous undergraduate, graduate, and professional as well as several certificate and joint degree programs.
 It offers 19 Bachelor of Arts and Bachelor of Science degree programs, spanning the arts and sciences, public affairs, and business.

-At the master's level, UBalt offers a Master of Public Administration (MPA), a Master of Business Administration (previously offered jointly with Towson University), and 13 Master of Science and 3 Master of Art degrees.
-The MPA program was the first in the state to be fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA); it was also ranked #72 nationally in U.S. News & World Report's 2023-24 edition of "Best Grad Schools."
-Additionally, the university offers two Master of Fine Arts degrees.
-The Practitioner Specialization of the M.S. in Counseling Psychology program is accredited by the Masters in Psychology and Counseling Accreditation Council, and both the undergraduate and graduate programs in Criminal Justice are certified by the Academy of Criminal Justice Sciences.
-The university's Masters degree in Applied Psychology, Counseling Psychology concentration, is accredited by the Masters in Psychology and Counseling Accreditation Council (MPCAC).
+At the master's level, UBalt offers a Master of Public Administration (MPA), a Master of Business Administration (previously offered jointly with Towson University), and 13 Master of Science and three Master of Art degrees.
+The MPA program was the first in the state to be fully accredited by the National Association of Schools of Public Affairs and Administration (NASPAA); it was also ranked #72 nationally in U.S. News & World Reports 2023-24 edition of "Best Grad Schools."
+The university offers two Master of Fine Arts degrees.
+The Practitioner Specialization of the M.S. in Counseling Psychology program is accredited by the master's in Psychology and Counseling Accreditation Council, and both the undergraduate and graduate programs in Criminal Justice are certified by the Academy of Criminal Justice Sciences.
+The university's master's degree in Applied Psychology, Counseling Psychology concentration, is accredited by the master's in Psychology and Counseling Accreditation Council (MPCAC).
 The law school offers a Master of Laws degree.

 At the doctoral level, UBalt offers a program leading to a research-based Doctor of Science degree in Information and Interaction Design.
 UBalt also offers a Doctor of Public Administration.
 Through its law school, UBalt offers the Juris Doctor.

 Undergraduate admissions

 In 2024, the University of Baltimore accepted 85.5% of undergraduate applicants and is considered to have extremely easy admissions standards with applicant competition considered very low.
 Those enrolled had an average 2.89 high school GPA.
-The university does not require submission of standardized test scores, but they will be considered when submitted.
-Those enrolled who submitted test scores had an average 1060 SAT score (12% submitting scores) with no ACT scores being reported.
+The university does not require submission of standardized test scores, but they are considered when submitted.
+Those enrolled who submitted test scores had an average 1060 SAT score (12% submitting scores), with no ACT scores being reported.